numbersprotocol/capture-eye/README.md

 </body>
 ```

+To always use the latest version of Capture Eye on your website, reference `capture-eye@latest`.
+Be aware that due to CDN edge locations and browser caching, it may take up to 12 hours for some users to receive the latest version after a release.

+If you prefer to control version updates and avoid automatic upgrades, use `capture-eye@<sem-version>` to specify an exact semantic version or install directly from the npm registry.
+Pinning the version ensures immediate upgrades when desired, bypassing any cache-related delays.

 For a full example, see the [example html](dev/index.html).

 To run a development server and view the example HTML in your browser, execute the following command: